-And I don't recommend basing your dosing off of your lab tests, I just wanted to give you an idea of what it looks like in her case.
+And I don’t recommend basing your dosing on your lab tests, I just wanted to give you an idea of what it looks like in her case.

-I put this patient on a fasting routine that was based off of her fasting insulin level.
+I put this patient on a fasting routine that was based on her fasting insulin level.

 Remember this image:

 If insulin levels are high, it’s impossible for the body to burn fat.

 As you can see from her fasting insulin level: